revou-fsse-feb25/milestone-2-Salthof28/README.md

 ![Website Preview](assets/ss-markdown/home1.png)
 ![Website Preview](assets/ss-markdown/home2.png)
 - **Game Pages**: <br>
-Rock Paper Scissors
+Rock Paper Scissors <br>
+A timeless classic!
+Play against the computer in a quick match of luck and strategy.
+Choose your move and see if you can outsmart the computer.
 ![Website Preview](assets/ss-markdown/rock-paper-scissor-game.png)
-Number Guessing Game
+Number Guessing Game <br>
+Can you guess the correct number?
+The computer picks a random number.
+Your job is to find it with as few attempts as possible.
+Perfect for logic and luck lovers.
 ![Website Preview](assets/ss-markdown/number-guessing-game.png)
-Fast Clicker Game
+Fast Clicker Game <br>
+Test your clicking speed and aim to beat your high score before time runs out.
+It's simple, and fun!
 ![Website Preview](assets/ss-markdown/fastclickergame.png)
-Pokemon Memory Game
+Pokemon Memory Game <br>
+Train your brain with this Pokémon-themed memory card matching game.
+Flip cards, find matching pairs, and try to complete the board in short time.
 ![Website Preview](assets/ss-markdown/memory-pokemon-game.png)
 ![Website Preview](assets/ss-markdown/memory-pokemon-game2.png)
 - **User Authentication**: Register and login system using localStorage.
 ![Website Preview](assets/ss-markdown/create-account.png)
 ![Website Preview](assets/ss-markdown/login-page.png)
 - **User Profiles**: Track individual game progress (wins, losses, highscores) based on login.
 If you want to save your track progress, I recomend login before playing the game.
+In profile user you can monitor your performance across all games.
 ![Website Preview](assets/ss-markdown/history-game-user.png)